SassDoc/sassdoc.github.io/getting-started/index.md

 group: "Getting started"
 ---

-Getting started with SassDoc is really easy.
+Getting started with SassDoc could not be any easier.

 <div class="counter-steps">
 <p class="counter-step">Install SassDoc.</p>

-{% highlight sh %}
+{% highlight bash %}
 npm install sassdoc -g
 {% endhighlight %}

-<p class="counter-step">Write comments as specified in <a href="/documenting-your-items/">Document Your Items</a>.
+<p class="counter-step">Write comments as specified in <a href="/documenting-your-items/">Documenting Your Items</a>.
 The syntax is pretty close to JSDoc although we took some liberty with it.</p>

 <p class="counter-step">Run SassDoc.</p>

-{% highlight sh %}
+{% highlight bash %}
 sassdoc <src> <dest> [options]
 {% endhighlight %}